Welcome to Radio Free Flint Podcast

 Troubadour of Crossroads Village Michigan: Neil Woodward

-Troubadour Neil Woodward is an instrumentalist, singer, songwriter, and folk historian who helps preserve Michigan musical traditions.
-He is often heard at historic Crossroads Village, Michigan, near Flint in the summer month...
+Send us a text Troubadour Neil Woodward is an instrumentalist, singer, songwriter, and folk historian who helps preserve Michigan musical traditions.
+He is often heard at historic Crossroads Village, Michigan, near Flint in the summer months.
+Neil holds the title -- State Troubadour.
+In 2003, the M…

 Jan.
 18, 2022